Surgeon24/UPorto_Event/Docs/EBD/EBD.md

 ## A.1 Database Schema

 The SQL creation script is expanded in the A6 to include indexes, triggers, and transactions.

+**Caveat:** In order to run the script administator permissions might be required to create extensions.

 [A6.sql](https://git.fe.up.pt/lbaw/lbaw2223/lbaw22122/-/blob/main/Docs/EBD/schemaA6.sql)